How to access SIMS.net on a Chromebook and other non-windows devices

 a) sounds expensive

-You’ll be relieved to hear then that Edulink One is only £2,000 a year for a secondary school which is a pretty comprehensive system for the money.
+You’ll be relieved to hear then that Edulink One is only £2.20 per pupil, per year which is a pretty comprehensive system for the money.
 It can significantly reduce staff admin time and paperwork costs, potentially allows you to retire some legacy systems, as well as solving the challenge of access to SIMS on non-windows machines.

 b) we don’t need all of it